cancel icon

 What the evidence actually says

 Research shows that sit-stand desks can modestly reduce low-back discomfort and increase pain-free days in some office workers.
 Programmes that reduce sitting time and encourage standing plus movement can reduce disability and may improve pain.
-However, the key phrase is “when used correctly.”
+However, the key phrase is "when used correctly".

-Who might benefit, and who shouldn’t
+Who might benefit, and who should be cautious?

 Good candidates for a standing desk